Friends, I have come to a realisation.

 And I am scared.
 I’m scared for my future, scared for my financial security and scared that, in reality, these fantastical daydreams simply aren’t all they’re cracked up to be.

 Yet, terrified though I am by life’s limitless possibilities, the alternative is far worse.
+The alternative is that I have to lie to myself, forever.
 The truth of the matter is that my life, as it is, is killing me.
 No matter how hard I cling on, bit by bit, the person I am is being killed off.

 So I need to start over.
 I need to reclaim what is valuable in life and leave this mundane waste of energy far, far behind me.